benjaminhaig/next-performance/README.md

-Next.js Performance & Speed Optimization | Episode #1 | Why use Image & Script Components?
+Next.js Performance & Speed Optimization | Episode #2 | Bundle Analyzer & Dynamic Imports

 Summary:
-- How to use the Next Image component & why
+- How & why you should use the @next/bundle-analyzer
-- How using another image compressor like TinyPNG may or may not be useful for you
+- How to dynamically import libraries/packages
-- How to use the Next Script component & why
+- How to dynamically import components with next/dynamic